Present Perfect vs. Past Simple Games, ESL Activities and Worksheets

 Believe it or not!

-In this amusing present perfect and past simple game, students make surprising true or false present perfect statements about themselves and their classmates determine whether they are lying or telling the truth by asking past simple follow-up questions.
+In this amusing past simple and present perfect game, students make surprising true or false present perfect statements about themselves and their classmates determine whether they are lying or telling the truth by asking past simple follow-up questions.
 One player goes first and picks up a sentence card from one pile and a true or false card from another.
 If the player picks up a true card, they make a true present perfect statement about themselves from the prompt on the card.
 If the player picks up a false card, the student makes a false statement but pretends it is true.
 The other group members then take it in turns to ask past simple follow-up questions to the player to try to determine whether the statement is true or false.
 After a few questions have been asked, each group member decides if the player's statement is true or false.
 The player then reveals the answer.
 Each group member who guessed correctly, scores a point.
 The turn then passes to the next player.
 The student with the most points at the end of the game is the winner.

 Believe it or not Preview